St. Ludger Church, Billerbeck: History

 Bishop Ludger baptized at Billerbeck and founded the parish church of St John the Baptist there before 800.
 A chapel dedicated to the saint was built at the place of death or in its vicinity in the 11th century.
 It was probably dedicated to Ludger from its inception, and its secondary patron was St Nicholas of Myra.
 In the 15th century, this chapel was expanded in a Gothic style.
 Under Prince Bishop Christoph Bernhard von Galen (1650–1678), the tower was raised by one floor.
 Towards the end of the 19th century the building was demolished to make way for a new building.

 Today's provost church was built in the years 1892–1898 on the foundations of the Romanesque Ludger Church and a funeral chapel erected around 1735 by master builder Wilhelm Rincklake (1851–1927).
 He designed the nave in the form of a basilica with a transept and the 100 m high pair of towers from the Baumberger sandstone found in the nearby Baumberge.
 The towers of the cathedral can be seen from afar.

 The neo-Gothic Ludger Cathedral incorporated the site where St Ludger died.
 The place where the saint died in Billerbeck, along with his burial place in the Basilica of St Ludger in Essen, is one of the focal points of the veneration of St Ludger to this day.
 Billerbeck thus has both historical and spiritual significance for the entire diocese.
 The city is one of the three "high places" of the diocese.

 At the inauguration of the church, Bishop Hermann Jakob Dingelstad said that he "has every right to call this important church the Ludger Cathedral."
 Since that time, the provost's church has also been referred to as the cathedral, although it is neither a cathedral nor bishop's seat.

 Like the architect, the sculptors, carpenters, and glassmakers involved in the construction were inspired by medieval models and developed their approaches further; in this way they created a uniform ensemble from the body of the building to the furnishings.

-With its striking silhouette and (compared to the size of the town) considerable dimensions, St Ludger's Cathedral is the landmark of the city of Billerbeck that can be seen from afar.
+With its silhouette and dimensions, St Ludger's Cathedral is a landmark of the city of Billerbeck that can be seen from afar.